isc-projects/kea/doc/sphinx/arm/install.rst

 the system:

 -  Boost C++ libraries (https://www.boost.org/).
-The oldest Boost version used for testing is 1.57 (although it may also work with older versions).
+The oldest Boost version used for testing is 1.57 (although Kea may also work with older versions).
 The Boost system library must also be installed.
-   Installing a header-only version of Boost is no longer recommended.
+   Installing a header-only version of Boost is not recommended.

 -  OpenSSL (at least version 1.0.2) or Botan (at least version 2).
-   Note that OpenSSL version 1.1.1 or later is strongly recommended.
+   OpenSSL version 1.1.1 or later is strongly recommended.

 -  log4cplus (at least version 1.0.3) development include headers.